 All your ads won’t appear on all related searches because of the factors taken into consideration by the auction, which include maximum bid and quality score.
 Therefore, making sure you have the right budget is important and so is the quality of your campaigns.

 Quality score is a big metric to watch as it not only determines if your ads show, but it also determines where the ad will rank.
 This metric can help you to achieve a better ad position at lower costs because Google wants high relevancy.

 When creating a landing page for Google Adwords, it must have a clean and organized design.
 The structure should be easy to follow, as this will have the biggest impact on conversions.
 Remember, the goal of your landing page is to make it easy for the user to find what they need so they convert.
 Therefore, all the elements on your web page should work towards the conversion objective.

 Most importantly, your landing page design will make smart use of color and eye-catching images.
 Button colors can vary depending on industry.
-However, Marcom Content by Ashley, LLC (MCA) finds colors green and orange work the best on ecommerce websites.
-Red can mean stop to a lot of people, so we recommend testing your call-to-action buttons to see what colors work for your industry and audience.
+However, Marcom Content by Ashley, LLC (MCA) finds colors green and orange work the best on e-commerce websites.
+Red can mean stop to a lot of people, so they recommend testing your call to action buttons to see what colors work for your industry and audience.